-Because each person’s brains and conditions are unique, treatment protocols are customized specifically for each individual which are guided by the qEEG results.
-Repeat qEEGs and clinical consultations occur every 2-weeks throughout treatment.
+Because each person’s brains and conditions are unique, we customize treatment protocols for each individual, guided by the qEEG results.
+Repeat qEEGs and clinical consultations occur every two weeks throughout treatment.
 The effects of treatment generally last a lifetime, though some folks do opt for occasional follow-up treatment.

-During your treatment session, you will sit in a comfortable chair while the neuro technician administers this gentle treatment with a hand-held magnet that is held near the scalp.
+During your treatment session, you will sit in a comfortable chair while the neuro technician administers this gentle treatment with a hand-held magnet, held near the scalp.
 While you may feel a slight sensation during treatment, it is not painful or uncomfortable.
-Magnetic pulses are delivered for 6-8 seconds during each minute of treatment.
+Magnetic pulses are delivered for six to eight seconds during each minute of treatment.

 Potential side-effects of treatment are minimal and should begin to dissipate after you begin to progress through treatment.